EsadCetiner/Secure-Nginx-Config/docs.md

 NOTE: Brotli is not included in some distro's repositories (Ubuntu 22.04 does not have brotli but Ubuntu 24.04 does), you may have to use a 3rd party repo or compile it yourself.

-To activate this feature, Install the `libnginx-mod-http-brotli-filter` and `libnginx-mod-http-brotli-static` packages and uncomment the Brotli include line in `nginx.conf`.
+To activate this feature, Install the `libnginx-mod-http-brotli-filter` and `libnginx-mod-http-brotli-static` packages and uncomment the Brotli config under `Compression Settings - Brotli`

 `sudo apt install libnginx-mod-http-brotli-filter libnginx-mod-http-brotli-static`